Police begin moving in on pro-Palestinian protesters at UCLA

 Officials react

-UCLA Chancellor Gene Block said in a statement that "a group of instigators" perpetrated the previous night's attack, but he did not provide details about the crowd or why the administration and school police did not act sooner.
+UCLA Chancellor Gene Block said in a statement that "a group of instigators" perpetrated Tuesday night's attack, but he didn't provide details about the crowd or why the administration and school police did not act sooner.

 "However one feels about the encampment, this attack on our students, faculty and community members was utterly unacceptable," he said.
 "It has shaken our campus to its core."